devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 ![course overview](../sharedImages/courseOverview.png)

-Now that you have experience with creating, registering, and deploying simple containers it is time to deploy JWT Pizza Service to the Cloud.
+Now that you have experience with creating, registering, and deploying the JWT Pizza Service manually, it is time to modify your CI workflow to do this automatically when you push a change to the repository.
 This deliverable represents the **Scalable compute** portion of our product overview diagram.
-It provides the hosting of the jwt-pizza-service in a way that can support an ever growing customer base.
+It provides the hosting of the jwt-pizza-service in a way that can support an ever growing customer base, all driving by an automated CI process.

 Your work on this deliverable consists of four parts: